untold-titan/untold-titan/README.md

 # Things about me!
  - I'm from Canada. 🍁
  - Pronous: He/Him
  - Favorite video games?
-Portal 2 and Destiny 2.
+Portal 2, Destiny 2 and Cyberpunk 2077
  - Fun fact, I love Marvel and Pokemon.
 My favorite superhero is Iron man, followed by Spiderman.
 My favorite (non-mythic/legendary) pokemon is Iron Valiant, followed by Sylveon (I love gen 4 and 9), and my favorite legendary is Rayquaza.
- - Current GOTY nominee?
-Baldur's Gate 3.

 <!--